-1.2 Purpose and Objectives
+1.2-Purpose and Objectives

-The project's main objective is to analyze, map and identify the critical gaps in pre-impact and preparedness drought management planning and to strengthen the capacities of national planners, policy makers and stakeholders in Western Asia and North Africa countries.
 This project will lead to an increased awareness and knowledge of tools and methodologies for national planners, policymakers, institutions and stakeholders in countries experiencing transition in order to develop proactive drought management plans.

 The study focuses on the following:

-- 1. The existing resources and capacities of climate information and dissemination systems in the region. - 2.
-The existing resources and capacities of drought monitoring and early warning systems in the region. - 3.
-Experience with drought risk reduction programs including micro-finance and index-based insurance in the region. - 4.
-Other pre-impact and preparedness measures and programs, including the application of drought resistant agriculture, and water resources conservation and management plans. - 5.
+- 1. The existing resources and capacities of climate information and dissemination systems in the region; - 2.
+The existing resources and capacities of drought monitoring and early warning systems in the region; - 3.
+Experience with drought risk reduction programs including micro-finance and index-based insurance in the region; - 4.
+Other pre-impact and preparedness measures and programs, including the application of drought resistant agriculture, and water resources conservation and management plans; - 5.
 Current capacity of national planners and policy makers in West Asian and North African countries to prevent conflicts associated with water scarcity and drought.

-1.3 Need for National Action and Drought Mitigation Strategy
+1.3-Need of National Action and Drought Mitigation Strategy